The Human Truth Foundation

 Health:

 Indonesia has some poor policies and cultural issues which cause some public health problems.
-Indonesia does better than average in its alcohol consumption rate33 and in its fertility rate14.
-However Indonesia performs less well in most areas.
-It does worse than average when it comes to its food aid and health contributions and WHO compliance34, its adolescent birth rate23, its average life expectancy12, its smoking rate35 and in its immunizations take-up36.
-The number of overweight adults has increased by 14% over the past 40 years.
+Indonesia does better than average when it comes to its fertility rate15 and in its alcohol consumption rate34.
+When it comes to most other metrics, Indonesia does not do well.
+It does worse than average in its food aid and health contributions and WHO compliance35, its adolescent birth rate24, its average life expectancy12, its smoking rate36 and in its immunizations take-up37.
+The prevalence of overweight adults has increased by 14% over the past 40 years.
 Life expectancy in Indonesia improved by +7.3yrs in the 30 years from 1990, on par with the global average improvement of +7.9yrs.
+Indonesia's peak fertility rate was 5.62 in 1965.

 Life Expectancy